TPC Group gets higher buyout offer from Innospec

 Blackstone (BX.N) is providing equity financing for Innospec.

-TPC shares closed at $45.88 while Innospec shares closed at $33.37 on Monday on the Nasdaq.

-(Reporting by Ernest Scheyder in New York and Krishna N. Das and Divya Lad in Bangalore; Editing by Don Sebastian and Leslie Adler)
+(Reporting by Ernest Scheyder in New York and Krishna N. Das in Bangalore; Editing by Don Sebastian and Leslie Adler)